Nexiauk/duality/README.md

     * urls.py - all clear, no errors found
     * views.py - all clear, no errors found
 * **Binder App**
+    * models.py - all clear, no errors found
+    * views.py - all clear, no errors found
-    *models.py - all clear, no errors found
+    * urls.py - all clear, no errors found
 * **Root Directory Files**

 #### [**JSONLint**](https://jsonlint.com/)